 Mother nature always has the final say

-Learn how to swim
+Know how to swim before your surfing lesson

 Don’t forget to wax your board

 Once you’ve bought the right wax (it says on the packets which temperature you can use it in) then layer up the wax in places where your feet will be and even your hands, this will give you some extra stability in your pop-ups.

 Warm-ups make a difference